 Dishes were randomly placed in one of six climate chambers (custom made by CIRIS s.r.o.).
 The chambers were set up at constant temperature (12, 15, 18, 21, 25 or 28°C) and 16 hours of light and 8 hours of dark photoperiod regime, maintained by fluorescent light (Osram L 8W/640).
 A similar number of breeding groups from the same locality were placed in each chamber for beetles from Praha and Běstvina.
-However, because few adults were obtained beetles from Domažlice and Klatovy, this was not possible, and they were kept together in one treatment (18°C).
+However, because few adults were obtained from Domažlice and Klatovy, this was not possible, and they were kept together in one treatment (18°C).